strongloop/tracing-example-app/README.md

-> You need a StrongLoop license to run this beta demo.
+> You need a StrongLoop license to run this beta example.
 If you are interested, please contact callback@strongloop.com.

 # tracing-example-app